-Once you’ve got a line on someone, contact them to ask about their availability and what they typically charge.
+Once you’ve got a line on someone, make contact to ask about availability and fees.
 These are the first issues that can make or break the deal.
 If their availability doesn’t mesh with what you need, or if they charge more than you’re willing to pay, there’s no deal to be made.

 If you come to acceptable terms on these points, a face-to-face meeting is the next step.
 Set up a time for the candidate to visit your home in order to give you a chance to discuss your needs as well as their qualifications.

 Spend a little time preparing for this meeting.
 Think of a few carefully-worded questions that will help you to get a sense of the potential cleaner’s abilities and attitude.
 Your questions should be simple and respectful; an interrogation is not necessary and will scare the person off.

 Appropriate things to ask include how many years experience the person has, their typical routine on a job, their attitude toward and responsiveness to feedback from clients, and whether the person considers him/her self to be a hard worker.
 Asking for two or three references (preferably other long-term clients) is a good idea as well.

 Also think about what results you expect from a house-cleaning routine so you will be ready to explain to the candidate what you would like them to do.

 When the cleaner arrives for your meeting, show them through the house and discuss what specific tasks you consider important.
 Each person has a different idea of what constitutes a clean house.
 The cleaner should be able to break down a roster of possible tasks that clients typically like to have done, and the two of you would at this time hammer out the details of a cleaning regimen that will make you happy.